hesterrk/first_rn_project/README.md

 --Alert function to display a message to the user :customise alert message by importing the 'Alert' API which has methods (alert, prompt) on it :pass this into onPress props

+--React Navigation library

+:NavigationContainer is a component which manages our navigation tree and contains the navigation state, this component must wrap all navigators structure